Computers in Business

 Public Services Management

-In this module, you will examine the development of, and current issues in, public services management, including public management, bureaucracy, leadership, e-government, and public service.
-You will have 11 one-hour lectures and two one-hour seminars.
+We examine the development of, and current issues in, public services management to include public management, bureaucracy, leadership, e-government, and public service.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.